 Pain Relievers and Symptom Soothers

 But while the antibiotic is starting to fight the bacteria, you might still feel achy and hot, so the doctor might tell your parent to also give you a pain reliever.
 Pain relievers can't make you well, but they do help you feel better while you're getting well.

-You have taken other medicines that soothe symptoms if you've ever taken cold medicine to dry up your runny nose or sucked on throat drops for a scratchy throat.
 Cream that helps a bug bite stop itching is another example.
 Your cold had to go away on its own, just like the bug bite needed to heal on its own, but in the meantime, these medicines helped you feel less sick or itchy.

 Finally, there are important medicines that keep people from getting sick in the first place.
 Some of these are called immunizations (say: ih-myoo-nuh-ZAY-shunz), and they are usually given as a shot.
 They prevent people from catching serious illnesses like measles and mumps.
-There is even an immunization that prevents chickenpox, and many people get a flu shot each winter to avoid the flu.
+There is even an immunization that prevents chickenpox, and many people get a flu shot each fall to avoid the flu.
 Although shots are never fun, they are a very important part of staying healthy.

 Many Ways to Take Medicine

-What does medicine mean to you?
-Do you picture a pill or a spoonful of purple liquid?
-Those are two ways medicine can be given, but there are others.
 Medicines are given in different ways, depending on how they work best in the body.

 But some medicines wouldn't work if the stomach's digestive juices broke them down.
 For example, insulin is given as a shot under the skin and then it can be absorbed into the bloodstream.